-You can find out more about our survey results, including which are the best and worst mattresses, in our full mattress brand review.
+You can find out more about our survey results, including which brands to look out for, in our full mattress brand reviews.

 Latex is a less common type of mattress which features a core made up of layers of springy latex.
 These mattresses tend to be more expensive, but manufacturers claim that they are more resilient and able to better keep their shape.

-Manufacturer Dunlopillo specialises in latex mattresses, although the one we've reviewed doesn't come cheap.
+Manufacturer Dunlopillo specialises in latex beds, although the Dunlopillo mattresses we've reviewed don't come cheap.

-These add a layer of extra padding to your existing bed mattress.
+These are different from mattress protectors in that they add a layer of extra padding to your existing bed.
 Mattress toppers can be made of memory foam or other materials.
 However, they can be as expensive as buying a new mattress in some cases, and won’t provide more support if your old mattress is already sagging.

 Discover which are the best mattress topper brands according to our survey of more than 1,000 mattress topper owners.